Working to prevent the spread of Coronavirus (COVID-19)

 Our staff are checking Opal card payments without handling cards or devices.

-We’ve activated automated pedestrian crossings at traffic signals within the Sydney CBD 24 hours a day to help limit the spread of coronavirus.
+Automatic pedestrian signal crossings, operating 24 hours a day, seven days a week have been expanded into major health precincts across NSW through a gradual roll out.
 You do not have to push the button at signalised crossings to safely cross the road in this area.

 To ensure the safety of our customers and staff travelling on our network across long distances, NSW TrainLink regional rail and coach customers are now booked in a way to maximise social-distancing where possible.